Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ### Azure disk limitations

-Using multiple 7500 IOPS disks in striped mode in Azure may not improve performance due to increased latency; consider [scaling out ServiceControl to multiple instances](#suggestions-to-improve-performance-scale-out).
+Using multiple 7500 IOPS disks in striped mode in Azure may not improve performance due to increased latency; consider [scaling out ServiceControl to multiple instances](#general-recommendations-scale-out).

-### Scale out

-If it is not possible to scale up ServiceControl to handle system volume, partition audit processing between multiple instances of ServiceControl.
-See [Multiple ServiceControl Instances](remotes.md) for more details.

 ### Turn off full-text search